cloudentity/vertx-tools/README.md

 }
 ```

+#### Overriding system properties and environment variables

+When using configuration modules controlled by `MODULES` environment variable it is impossible to deploy/undeploy a module at runtime.
-For unit testing it might be cumbersome to provide environment or system variables.
-To facilitate testing, instead of setting those variables
+Also, for unit testing it might be cumbersome to provide environment or system variables.

-you can define a map in the root configuration at `env` or `sys` attribute and provide values for the variables.
+To overcome that , instead of setting those variables you can define a map in the root configuration at `env` or `sys` attribute and provide values for the variables.
 Environment or system variable is overridden by the value read from corresponding attribute in root configuration.

 For example let's have following reference to `CASSANDRA_PORT` variable that was not set as environment variable: